Kinspact/BCheterogeneity/README.md

 # BCheterogeneity
 This tool is used for the heterogeneity evaluation of the breast tissues based on the methylation of<br>
 2320 cell-type specific genes obtained from Infinium HumanMethylation450 BeadChip dataset.
-We further<br>
+We<br>
-classified these samples into 9 subclusters according to their cell component and proportion.
+further classified these samples into 9 subclusters according to their cell component and proportion.
 #Install
     install.packages("devtools")
     library(devtools)